hhuslamlab/website/content/authors/misha/_index.md

 Seyedeh Zahra Mirkhaef is currently a master student of Comparative Studies in English and American Language, Literature and Culture at HHU.

-Zahra currently working on her master thesis on Language as a biomarker for Parkinson’s Disease across linguistic domains.
+Zahra is currently working on her master thesis on Language as a biomarker for Parkinson’s Disease across linguistic domains.